Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Duke Stats and Trends

-- Duke is 3-1 against the spread and 3-1 overall in games when it scores more than 25.4 points.
+- Duke is 3-1 against the spread and 3-1 overall when the team scores more than 25.4 points.

-- The Blue Devils have turned the ball over one more time (9 total) than the Yellow Jackets have forced a turnover (8) this season.
+- This season the Blue Devils have turned the ball over nine times, one more than the Yellow Jackets' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.